Across all age ranges, pupils enjoy a diverse and exciting topic-based curriculum.

 Please see the parent guide and the long-term mapping document to see the progression of objectives year-on-year.

-PSHE RSE A Guide For Parents 2021
+PSHE A Guide For Parents 2023

 Jigsaw Content Overview